tweag/FawltyDeps/README.md

 entries, they will _not_ be resolved by the Python environment resolver (which is usually more accurate).

-Note that in the absence of a custom mapping, FawltyDeps will skip this resolver to the next one in the sequence, that is, mapping via local Python environments.

 #### Identity mapping

 When unable to find an installed package that corresponds to a declared